-Traditionally, social media reputation management is the process of posting strategic social media content, monitoring social media websites and channels (Facebook, Twitter, Instagram, etc.), listening to customers who talk about your business or brand, and engaging in these conversations.
+Traditionally, social media reputation management was strictly the process of posting strategic content, monitoring social media channels (Facebook, Twitter, Instagram, etc.), and engaging with consumers on those channels who talk about your business or brand.

 If you’re just getting started with how your company manages social media reputation, read on for your keys to success and some important points to consider.

 In uncertain times like the COVID-19 pandemic, it’s important not to let your social media pages go stale.
 Build your pages up and regularly post relevant content and updates like news, announcements, special offers, photos, videos, and links.
 The way that your team handles community management is also crucial to high consumer activity.
 Taking time to read the room, engaging in a manner that follows brand guidelines, and providing relevant and informative content can go a long way.

 As your team begins this process, avoid being overly self-promotional.
 You can still create content, but also take advantage of user-generated content to help improve your online reputation.

 Not every engagement on social will be positive.
 If customer issues arise, it’s best to have a plan in place to address the situation and communicate with the customer.

 Says best-selling author and customer service expert Chip Bell:

 In the customer’s mind, the clock starts when he or she posts a negative review, and your reputation drops with every hour you delay providing a response.
 Be honest, be apologetic, and offer the aggrieved customer an easy way to access you.
 Bad reviews that remain unanswered signal to other customers you are disinterested.
 It also fuels the perception that the negative report by an angry customer was probably accurate.

 Learning how to respond to negative reviews and social media comments in the right manner takes time, but regardless of the method it’s important to be as specific as possible when discussing the customer’s experience and communicate to them any changes or improvements your brand makes as a result of their unsolicited feedback.